Partner Focused Childbirth Education for Couples

 For the first time, I had language for the process.
 I had a role.
 And the fear that had been masquerading as preparedness started to give way to something else — anticipation.
 Understanding.
 A sense that I belonged in that room not as a first responder on standby, but as someone truly present for the most important moment of our lives.

 When Cassandra went into labor with our first child, I was ready.
-Not because nothing went wrong — but because I finally understood what right looked like.
+Not because nothing went wrong — but because I finally understood what right presence and preparedness looked like.

 Why I built this

-That gap — between someone who is present in the room and someone who is truly there — is what I built Pregnancy Partnership to close.
+That gap — between someone who is present in the room and someone who is truly there — is what I built the Partner's Playbook to close.

 Not another birth class that brings support people along as an afterthought.
 Not a clinical overview that reduces the most profound day of your life to a checklist.
 A real education built for anyone walking into that birth room — spouses, partners, parents, friends, whoever your person is — with the language, the context, and the role that turns fear of the unknown into anticipation of what comes next.